 Pharmacy Use of Technology to Prepare Patient Care

-By Shawna Kraft, Pharm.D., U-M Comprehensive Cancer Center Symptom Management and Supportive Care Program
+Contributed by Shawna Kraft, Pharm.D., U-M Comprehensive Cancer Center Symptom Management and Supportive Care Program

 Along with the rest of the University of Michigan Health System, the infusion pharmacy at the Comprehensive Cancer Center has been using new technology to improve patient care.
 One new feature takes a picture of your prepared chemotherapy and links with the new barcode medication administration system to: